hindu-comm/mail_stream_advaita-l/2017/12/UNCHECKED_Re_Re_shan/99__H_S_Chandramouli.md

 it
 due to the continuous atmaikatva jnAna vRtti's taking place ( based on his will ) without mind entering into nirvikalpa samAdhi state ?
-​ >>,
+ >>,

 Yes.
-But why use two terms " ​ continuous atmaikatva jnAna vRtti's taking place
+But why use two terms "
+continuous atmaikatva jnAna vRtti's taking place
-​ " ​
+ "
-​ and  ​"
+ and  "
 without mind entering into nirvikalpa samAdhi state
-​ ".
+ ".
 Just the first will do.
-I normally avoid using the term ​" nirvikalpa samAdhi
+I normally avoid using the term " nirvikalpa samAdhi
-​ " since it is too easily confused with the yogic state bearing the same name. ​
+ " since it is too easily confused with the yogic state bearing the same name.

-​Regards​
+Regards